Back to questions

 This is the same question as problem #28 in the SQL Chapter of Ace the Data Science Interview!

-Assume you are given the table below containing measurement values obtained from a sensor over several days.
-Measurements are taken several times within a given day.
+Assume you're given a table with measurement values obtained from a Google sensor over multiple days with measurements taken multiple times within each day.

-Write a query to obtain the sum of the odd-numbered and even-numbered measurements on a particular day, in two different columns.
+Write a query to calculate the sum of odd-numbered and even-numbered measurements separately for a particular day and display the results in two different columns.
 Refer to the Example Output below for the desired format.

 Showing the first 5 rows of output:

-Next, we filter for odd and even numbers by using these two methods:
+To filter for odd and even numbers, we can use the following two methods:

-P.S.
-The modulus or modulo operator, % returns the remainder of a division.
-When we divide an even number with 2, the remainder is always 0, whereas odd number division will result in a non-zero value.
+Note: The modulus operator returns the remainder of a division.
+When we divide an even number by 2, the remainder is always 0, whereas dividing an odd number will result in a non-zero value.

-Finally, we can apply the modulus concept to the aggregate function along with the clause, summing over the corresponding :
+Finally, we can apply the modulus concept to the aggregate function along with the clause, summing over the corresponding .